tpulkit/txt2vid/README.md

   [voice](https://app.resemble.ai/voices) by recording 50-100 samples of audio data.
   Create a new project.

-* Update `resemble_tts/resemble_config.json` with your data.
+* Make `resemble_tts/resemble_config.json` with your data.
 This json has following structure:
   ```
   {
   "voices": {